jyothigarnepelli23/corporate-actions-reference-data-analytics-dashboard/README.md

 SQL was used to:

-- Count companies
+- Company analysis
-- Count countries
+- Country analysis
-- Count sectors
+- Sector analysis
-- Count event types
+- Event type analysis
-- Create Views
+- Create SQL Views
 - Perform aggregations
+- Reference data validation
+- Data quality checks

 The SQL file is available in: